Student Debtor Forgiven $220,000 in School Loans

 What I found when I actually went in and collected the cases was a lot of folks actually do meet the [undue hardship] test,” he said.
 “About 40% of the student loan debtors in bankruptcy … are successful in getting a discharge of some sort.
 And that struck me as really important.”

 Iuliano said about 250,000 student debtors file for bankruptcy each year.
-But only about 500 of them take a necessary additional legal action to address college-loan specific debt.
+But only about 500 of them take a necessary additional legal step – an adversary proceeding - to address college-loan specific debt.
 Only 1% end up going in front of a judge.

 "A lot more people should be filing and trying to prove undue hardship, because they would be successful if they actually came before a judge,” Iuliano advised.